 Cells have smaller units called atoms.
 Within the atom is a nucleus surrounded by pairs of electrons.
 But unlike a stable molecule in which every atom is ringed by pairs of electrons, free radicals carry an unmated electron that is looking to pair up with another.
 Unshared electrons are highly energetic and react rapidly with oxygen to form reactive oxygen species (ROS).
 By trapping an electron from a neighbouring molecule (which then makes that molecule a free radical), it can set off a chain reaction that cause damage on the cells.
 This process damages cell structures and DNA.
 This is devastating to a cell.
 Free radicals are constantly forming everywhere in the body at a very high rate.

 Free radicals cause cell mutations, damage immune function, cause wrinkles and aging and are a contributing cause behind many diseases.
-Free radical damage is a major factor behind almost every known disease according to some researchers.
+Free radical damage is a major factor behind almost every known disease.
 If the free radical production becomes excessive, cellular damage can occur.
 Free radicals are the major cause of aging and declined health.

 A healthy body can usually handle free radicals.
 When antioxidants are available they bind with these free radicals, rendering them powerless to help you maintain optimal health.